CumulusNetworks/docs/content/cumulus-linux-40/Layer-3/Open-Shortest-Path-First-OSPF.md

 {{< tab "NCLU Commands" >}}

+{{%notice info%}}
+When you commit a change that configures a new routing service such as OSPF, the FRR daemon restarts and might interrupt network operations for other configured routing services.
+{{%/notice%}}

 ```
 cumulus@switch:~$ net add ospf router-id 0.0.0.1
 cumulus@switch:~$ net add ospf network 10.0.0.0/16 area 0.0.0.0